PermutaTriangle/Tilings/README.rst

        021: (0, 0), (1, 1), (2, 0)
        102: (0, 0), (0, 0), (1, 1)

 There are numerous other methods and properties.
-Many of these specific to the ``TileScope`` algorithm, discussed in `Christian Bean’s PhD thesis <https://opinvisindi.is/handle/20.500.11815/1184>`__.
+Many of these are specific to the ``TileScope`` algorithm, discussed in `Christian Bean’s PhD thesis <https://opinvisindi.is/handle/20.500.11815/1184>`__.
 For the remainder of this readme we will focus on the ``TileScope`` algorithm.